AdobeDocs/commerce-learn.en/help/capabilities/data-connection.md

 ## What to expect from watching this video

 Learn how to use Adobe Commerce Data Connection along with some basic configurations and settings.
-This demonstration will show how a full 360 degree view of a customer can be achieved using Adobe Commerce and connecting other Adobe services.
+This demonstration shows how a full 360-degree view of a customer can be achieved using Adobe Commerce and connecting other Adobe services.

 ## Who is this video for?